To say we live in an uncertain world is a gross understatement.

 Honestly, what we went through pales in comparison to what you endure every day.
 That said, we continued to cling to that verse.
 I was so quick to want to take control and take action—that’s my nature.
 What I have learned, many times the hard way, is to go to prayer and wait upon the Lord.

 In December of last year, this verse once again took up a prominent place in our hearts and prayer life.
 After months of deciphering an abnormal blood test, I received a fateful call on Christmas Eve.
-The caring pathologist who did not want me to go through Christmas without knowing the results of my bone marrow biopsy pronounced that I was only one in a million to be diagnosed with a rare blood cancer: Waldenstrom Macroglobulinemia.
+The caring pathologist who did not want me to go through Christmas without knowing the results of my bone marrow biopsy pronounced that I was only one in a million to be diagnosed with the rare blood cancer: Waldenstrom Macroglobulinemia.
 I once again heard His voice saying, “Rest easy, I’ve got this!”
 I’m doing well and the prognosis is good, but suffice it to say we clung heavily to Paul’s soothing words.
-We were also drawn to Matthew’s words in 6:27 and Isaiah’s words in 40:31:
+We were also drawn to Matthew 6:27 and Isaiah 40:31: